-A monitoring programme will be in place not only to ensure conformance with the EMP, but also to monitor any environmental issues and impacts which have not been accounted for in the EMP that are, or could result in significant environmental impacts for which corrective action is required.
+A monitoring programme in line with the recommendation o the closure plan and the geohydrological report will be in place not only to ensure conformance with the EMP, but also to monitor any environmental issues and impacts which have not been accounted for in the EMP that are, or could result in significant environmental impacts for which corrective action is required.
 Eskom will stipulate the period and frequency of monitoring required.
 This will be determined in consultation with relevant stakeholders and authorities.
 The Project Manager will ensure that the monitoring is carried out.